AleksaMCode/AMx64/README.md

 <p align="justify">These instructions indicate that the program ends correctly.
 If the program terminates unsuccessfully it should store value 1 inside of the RDI register.</p>

 ## Memory
+<p align="justify">A memory value is an expression that evaluates to the address of some value in memory.
+In <b>AMx64</b> assembly language, addresses are enclosed in brackets “[…]” with the address expression inside.</p>

+> **_NOTE:_**
+>
+>  Despite the fact that you can use 64-bit address, you only have 2 GB of memory available due to internal limits of C# in Visual Studio.

 ### Registers
+<p align="justify">Register operand refers to the contents of a register.<b>AMx64</b> has a total of 16 registers, but not all of the currently in use.
+To refer to one of the avaliable registers, you simply need to designate the name of the partition you want to use (e.q.
+RAX, RBX, etc.).
+The register name you use indicates the size of the operand (i.e. how much data is moved, processed, etc.).
+For instance, using EAX to load a value from memory (e.g. mov eax, [var]) loads a 32-bit value from memory into the 32-bit partition of RAX.

-<p align="justify"><b>AMASM</b> uses the following names for general-purpose registers in 64-bit mode This is consistent with the AMD/Intel documentation and most other assemblers.</p>
+<b>AMx64</b> uses the following names for general-purpose registers in 64-bit mode.
+This is consistent with the AMD/Intel documentation and most other assemblers.</p>

 #### General-Purpose Registers
  Naming conventions | 64 bits | 32 bits | 16 bits | High 8 bits | Low 8 bits